zackforbing/ruby-submissions/1602/module_4_assignments/gametime/thom-ashwin/check_in2.markdown

 - Loved test coverage
 - Would like to see the plane 'super' class built out
 - group is in a good head space
+- I would like to see some repeative code refactored down.